If you’ve ever tried doing so, you’d know how problematic data sorting in Excel could be.

 A quick basic example of the SORTBY function will help us learn better.
 So let us see through an example how the SORTBY function works.

 The screenshot above manifests the age records of people working in an organization.
-However, the same data now needs to be organized in an ascending order based on the age of each person.
+However, the same data now needs to be organized in ascending order based on the age of each person.

 Step 1: